Trucking Accident Attorneys in Redding, California

 Commercial trucking is a substantial industry in Northern California.
 Hundreds, if not thousands, of commercial big rigs travel each hour through Redding on I-5, from Seattle to Los Angeles.
 Other big rigs are constantly operating on the rural and mountainous highways of Northern California transporting logs, lumber, heavy equipment and agricultural goods.

 About one out of every eight motor vehicle accidents involve a large truck.
 That equates to a little over 12 percent of all vehicle accidents.
 However, tractor-trailers only account for about 4 percent of all registered motor vehicles.
-At Reiner, Slaughter, McCartney & Frankel in Redding, our big rig truck accident lawyers fight for the rights of the injured.
+At Reiner, Slaughter, McCartney & Frankel, LLP in Redding, our big rig truck accident lawyers fight for the rights of the injured.
 Our trucking accident attorneys represent truck drivers hurt in accidents as well as other vehicle drivers harmed in collisions with big rigs.

 $9 Million – Post-Collision Fire in Freightliner Truck

 The jury returned a verdict of $9 million against Freightliner in federal court in Riverside, California.
 Reiner, Slaughter, McCartney & Frankel attorney Terry McCartney represented a young tractor-trailer driver with a wife and two daughters.
 The trucker regularly drove a 2001 Freightliner Century Class integrated sleeper tractor between Arizona and California.
 His truck was not equipped with an emergency exit door.